How to Cook Beef Cheek Meat for Perfectly Tender Results

 Storage MethodRecommended TimeBest Practices

-Refrigeration3 to 4 DaysStore in airtight glass containers.
+Refrigeration3 to 4 DaysStore in airtight glass containers; label with date.

-Freezing2 to 3 MonthsUse vacuum-sealed bags for freshness.
+Freezing2 to 3 MonthsUse vacuum-sealed bags or heavy freezer bags; remove excess air.

-Liquid StorageSame as aboveKeep meat covered in sauce or broth.
+Liquid StorageSame as aboveKeep meat covered in sauce or broth to prevent drying.

 Common Mistakes to Avoid When Cooking Beef Cheeks